 Small DIY Application Air Compressors

-If all you’re painting is a small car or motorcycle, using this tank with a LVLP spray gun would be a good option for you.
+If all you’re painting is a small car or motorcycle, using this tank with an LVLP spray gun would be a good option for you.

 The only warning would be condensation.
-But again, that happens to bigger tanks as well.
+But again, that happens to larger tanks as well.

 Just make sure you have at least two water filters within your setup.

 One about 10-15 feet from your air compressor tank and one at your gun neck to keep the water out of your lines.
 You know the small $5 plastic water filters that you thread on the air inlet of your spray gun.

 Looking for great spray guns?
 Check out the ATOM-X spray gun line at ZooLaa.
 They are great quality spray guns and also include the very cool GunBudd Ultra Lighting System with every spray gun investment.